Home Blog Sustainability

 The Convergence of Profit and Planet

 The most compelling aspect of precision drone technology for sustainability is that environmental benefits and economic benefits are not in tension.
 They are the same thing.
-Reducing chemical use saves money.
-Improving application accuracy increases efficacy.
+Improving input efficiency saves money.
+Improving application accuracy improves placement.
 Detecting problems early preserves yield.
 Documenting practices accesses incentive payments.

 This convergence means that the adoption decision does not require choosing between profitability and sustainability.
 Precision agriculture technology delivers both simultaneously, making it the rare investment that satisfies the demands of the balance sheet, the consumer, and the ecosystem at the same time.